OpenSIPS/opensips-cli/README.md

 creating a new module that implements the [OpenSIPS CLI Module](opensipscli/module.py) Interface.

-OpenSIPS CLI is an interactive console that features auto-completion, commands history and navigation, but can also be used to execute one-liners.
+OpenSIPS CLI is an interactive console that features auto-completion and reverse/forward command history search, but can also be used to execute one-liners for automation purposes.

 OpenSIPS CLI can communicate with an OpenSIPS server using different transport methods, such as fifo or http.